Intended for students with little or no previous knowledge of Spanish.

 Intensive practice in oral and written Spanish.
 Writing Intensive

 Development of skills in reading literature.
 Reading of short works in the original language and introduction to literary concepts.
 Structure, meaning, as well as the social and historical function of literary texts; conducted in Spanish.
 Writing Intensive.
-Meets the Gen Ed Core Curriculum History/ Literature requirement.
+Fulfills the Core Curriculum Other Liberal Arts (OLA) requirement.

 Development of Latina American literature from its colonial origins to the present; conducted in Spanish.
 Writing Intensive.
-Meets the Gen Ed Core Curriculum History/Literature requirement.
+Fulfills the Core Curriculum Other Liberal Arts (OLA) requirement.

 Not open to Spanish majors or minors.

 A chronological survey of Latin American literature from the period of the Conquest to the 20th century, with emphasis on literary traditions and cultures.
-Meets the Gen Core Curriculum History/Literature requirement.
+Fulfills the Core Curriculum Other Liberal Arts (OLA) requirement.

 History and development of Puerto Rican literature from its beginnings to the present.
 Selected readings in the novel, poetry, short story, essay, and theater; conducted in Spanish.